-- 1. General college admission requirements. - 2.
-Completion of required Hepatitis B vaccine.
+- 1. General college admission requirements. - Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.
+Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card. - Completion of required Hepatitis B vaccine.
 First dose to be completed by the first day of class.
 Second Hepatitis B vaccine to be completed at least one month after the first dose.
-Third dose must be completed six months after the first. - 3.
-To earn hours, Cosmetology students must be physically present in the laboratory.
-When leaving a laboratory, students must clock out. - 4.
-Students enrolled in the program should not be pregnant, be color blind, or have sensitivity to chemicals. - 5.
-Students should be physically able to use cosmetology equipment such as clippers and shears and be able to stand for long periods of time. - 6.
-Applicants of the Cosmetology Instructor program should hold a current North Carolina State Board of Cosmetic Arts Examiners Cosmetologist license.
+Third dose must be completed six months after the first. - To earn hours, Cosmetology Instructor students must be physically present in the laboratory.
+When leaving a laboratory, students must clock out. - Students enrolled in the program should not be pregnant, be color blind, or have sensitivity to chemicals. - Students should be physically able to use cosmetology equipment such as clippers and shears and be able to stand for long periods of time. - 7.
+Applicants of the Cosmetology Instructor program should hold a current NC Board of Cosmetic Arts Examiners Cosmetologist license.

-Cosmetology Instructor - Certificate (C55160
+Cosmetology Instructor - Certificate (C55160)